Arrow

 Why it matters

-• Early detection through mammography and MRI is vital, as 1 in 8 women will develop breast cancer in their lifetime, with 75% of cases occurring after age 55, emphasizing the need for research and effective treatment options.
+• 1 in 8 women will develop breast cancer in their lifetime, with 75% of cases occurring after age 55, emphasizing the need for research and effective treatment options.

 Solution